SilverKineticsIndustries/w80/README.md

 ### Start app
 ----------------

-  To try out the app you need two things, an .env file and the docker compose file.
-  If you just cloned the repo, run make init and this will go through a initialization script which will create a .env file.
-Almost all options have default value.
+  To try out the app you need an .env file.
+If you just cloned the repo, run "make init" and this will go through a initialization script which will create an .env file.
+All options have default values.

   Afterwards, you can start the app using:

     make start-app

-  Login with: testuser@silverkinetics.dev / longpassword123
+  Log in with: testuser@silverkinetics.dev / longpassword123

   When done you can run: